-- The Institute will pay special attention to applications from early stage investigators by giving priority to the potential of the principal investigator, by providing support for four or five years, by ensuring that the budget is sufficient to support the proposed research, and by . - The institute is aware that principal investigators who submit their first renewal applications may be at-risk for funding, so special consideration is given to such applications during the development of funding plans.
+• The Institute will pay special attention to applications from early stage investigators by providing support for four or five years, by funding at requested levels whenever possible, and by considering stage of career in making funding decisions.

-- Institute-negotiated cost reductions for new and competing RPG and Center awards, beyond those recommended by peer review, will be handled on a case-by-case basis. - Competing continuation applications that request significant increases over the previous year's budget will be evaluated for the appropriateness of the increases. - The budgets of new competing applications will be evaluated to assess the appropriateness of the budget to the timeliness of the research goals. - In general, most projects will be funded for three years; exceptions will be made based on factors such as career stage of the principal investigator, program priorities, needs of the specific research project, how fast the field is changing, the level of risks, etc. - Applications that focus on (1) technology development and methods development and (2) ELSI topics relevant to the Institute's objectives will be strongly favored. - Innovation, priority score, timeliness of the project, program priorities, and whether the applicant is an early stage investigator or a first-time competing renewal principal investigator will be major considerations in funding applications that are taken out of priority score order.
+- The Institute is aware that Principal Investigators who submit their first renewal applications may be at risk for funding, so special consideration will be given to such applications. - Innovation, impact/priority score, timeliness of the project, program priorities, and whether the applicant is an early stage investigator or a first-time competing renewal principal investigator will be major considerations in funding applications that are taken out of priority score order. - Applications that receive highly meritorious scores for innovation, but otherwise have overall impact/priority scores beyond what is currently being funded may be given special consideration. - Applications that focus on (1) technology development and methods development and (2) ELSI topics relevant to the Institute's objectives will be accorded high priority. - Institute-negotiated cost reductions for new and competing RPG and Center awards, beyond those recommended by peer review, will be handled on a case-by-case basis. - The budgets of new competing applications will be evaluated to assess the appropriateness of the budget to the timeliness of the research goals. - For renewal applications, significant increases over the previous year's budget will need to be particularly well justified . - In general, most projects will be funded for three years; exceptions will be made based on factors such as career stage of the Principal Investigator, program priorities, needs of the specific research project, how fast the field is changing, the level of risk, etc.